 Adopting a flexible workspace enables companies to adapt to the changing needs of their employees.
 The remote work and agile organizations make it necessary to rethink the configuration of traditional offices to offer greater flexibility.
 Moving to a flex office means reducing unused floor space, by adapting to actual office occupancy rates.
 Not all employees are present all the time, which opens the way to space optimization.

-The flex rate is a key indicator in this transformation.
+The flex rate rate is a key indicator in this transformation.
 It determines the number of workstations in relation to the total number of employees.
 For example, a flex ratio of 0.7 means that there are 7 workstations for every 10 employees.
 This ratio depends on remote work habits and average attendance rates.
 Adjusting this ratio ensures optimum use of space, while providing a comfortable working environment for teams.

 To make a successful transition to the flex office, it's essential to follow a plan structured in several phases, each of which plays a crucial role in the adoption of this new model.